-In partnership with the WV Office of Emergency Services and other agencies, WVGISTC will continue to support the USGS / NIMA Homeland Security Infrastructure Program (HSIP) in the development of statewide critical infrastructure data sets.
+WVGISTC will continue to support the USGS / NIMA Homeland Security Infrastructure Program (HSIP) in the development of statewide critical infrastructure data sets.
 This is part of a national initiative to create a single integrated geospatial database for homeland security mapping and includes the 133 Cities Project, which designates the state capital, Charleston, WV, for high priority urban mapping.
-WVGISTC seeks to secure Department of Justice funding to create a critical infrastructure Internet mapping system for the WV Office of Emergency Services.
+As part of the Department of Homeland Security's grant program, WVGISTC will assist the WV Office of Emergency Services to develop critical infrastructure mapping datasets that can be utilized by all levels of government, along with a Web-enabled critical infrastructure mapping system to disseminate this information in a secure environment.